anonymous-pits/pits/README.md

 Audio samples are uploaded at [github.io](https://anonymous-pits.github.io/pits/).

-For the pitch-shifted Inference, we unify to use the notation in scope-shift, s, instead of pitch-shift.
+For the pitch-shifted Inference, we unify to use the notation in scope-shift, *s*, instead of pitch-shift.

-Preprint version contains some errors!
-Please wait for the update!
+Voice conversion samples are uploaded.

+**Accepted to ICML 2023 Workshop on Structured Probabilistic Inference & Generative Modeling**

 ![overall](asset/overall.png)

-README IS WIP...

 ## Requiremetns
 - [Pytorch>=1.7.0](https://pytorch.org/) for [alias-free-torch](https://github.com/junjun3518/alias-free-torch) and [phaseaug](https://github.com/mindslab-ai/phaseaug)